Board of Directors

 Rod worked at Sandia National Labs for about 35 years in the public relations area.
 Rod continues to enjoy running events of various distances (maybe not marathons any longer), swimming (although he’s awful at it), and biking.
 There is also family of various generations and locations.
 A former college DJ and newspaper record review columnist, he’s got loads of music; he’d be happy to discuss with you.

 After 17 years of monitoring his PSA, Phil had a biopsy with prostate cancer cells.
-Finding resources and the “Buddy List” at Prostate Cancer Association of New Mexico, he chose external beam radiation in 2017.
-Phil is volunteering as a member on the board as a way to pay back the valuable information and support the association provided to him.
+Finding resources and the “buddy list” at PCSANM, he chose external beam radiation in 2017.
+Phil is volunteering on the Board as a way to pay back the valuable information and support the association provided to him.

 Phil is a semi-retired Communications Technician from Public Service Co. of New Mexico and now maintains Automated Weather Observations Systems at small New Mexico airports.